-Fraudulent Use or Possession of Credit Card or Debit Card Information
+Fraudulent Use or Possession of Credit Card or Debit Card Information: Texas Penal Code §32.315

 Texas Criminal Law

-Learn more detailed information about the Fraudulent Use or Possession of Credit Card or Debit Card Information offense below.
+The Penal Code classifies the Texas Fraudulent Use or Possession of Card Information law under Title 7 “Offenses Against Property,” Chapter 32 “Fraud.”
+Learn more about the Texas offense of Fraudulent Use or Possession of Credit Card or Debit Card Information below.

-What is the current Texas law on Fraudulent Use or Possession of Credit Card or Debit Card Information?
+What is the current Texas law about Fraudulent Use or Possession of Credit Card or Debit Card Information?

 (b) A person commits an offense if the person, with the intent to harm or defraud another, obtains, possesses, transfers, or uses: